Snap Inc. (SNAP) Shares Up Despite Recent Market Volatility

 SNAP’s Market Performance

-SNAP’s stock has seen a -3.03% decrease for the week, with a 10.99% rise in the past month and a 27.24% gain in the past quarter.
-The volatility ratio for the week is 4.92%, and the volatility levels for the past 30 days are at 5.98% for Snap Inc. The simple moving average for the last 20 days is 2.22% for SNAP stock, with a simple moving average of 3.51% for the last 200 days.
+SNAP stock saw a decrease of -3.21% in the past week, with a monthly decline of -4.43% and a quarterly a decrease of 15.54%.
+The volatility ratio for the week is 4.52%, and the volatility levels for the last 30 days are 5.40% for Snap Inc. (SNAP).
+The simple moving average for the last 20 days is -3.16% for SNAP stock, with a simple moving average of -2.23% for the last 200 days.

 Analysts’ Opinion of SNAP